 Ms Walker joined the Board in March 2014.
-She is a past pupil herself and currently has a child at the school.
+She and her daughter are both former pupils at the school.
 She is an education specialist and currently Headteacher at Ryhall Primary School.
 She has 19 years teaching experience and after passing her National College Senior Leadership Pathway, she has been in senior management roles for the last 7 years.
 Her teaching specialisations are in art, P.E. and PSHEE and she has particular expertise in pupil behaviour and safety, including Safeguarding.
 She is on the Curriculum Sub Committee and is the Safeguarding Governor.
 Her areas of subject responsibility are Maths and Science.

 Mrs Tracy Baxter

 Mrs Baxter has been a member since September 2008.
 Her daughter is a former pupil at the school.
 She helps to run the family business and is a qualified Accountant.
-Her area of subject responsibility is History and she is a member of the Finance Sub Committee.
+Her areas of subject responsibility are History and Music, she is also a member of the Finance Sub Committee.

 Mrs Patricia Burgess